AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

    ![User management console](assets/user-management-console.png)
 1. In the **Create New User** window you must at a minimum provide:
    * **ID** - Take note of this value as you must provide it to the front-end developer.
-   * Password -  - Save this value securely in a password vault as you must provide it to the front-end developer.
+   * **Password** - Save this value securely in a password vault as you must provide it to the front-end developer.

    ![New user details](assets/new-user-details.png)